Table of Contents

 These documents are free of charge.

-If you are unable to carry out a reliable patent search yourself, the IPObel can carry it out for you for a fee.
-This type of online Epoque examination is carried out, with complete discretion, by the team from the Information Section itself.
+If you are unable to carry out a reliable patent search yourself, IPObel can carry it out for you for a fee.
+This online Ansera examination is carried out with complete discretion by the team from the Information Unit itself.
 The results are compiled in the form of the bibliographical information of the patents (applications) found.

-Please note: This type of examination does not include an official novelty report, as is done by an official examination instance after the filing of a patent application.
-The Epoque examinations, which are carried out by the IPObel, are purely informal and are done at the request of the applicant.
+Please note that: this type of examination does not include an official novelty report, as is done by an official examination instance after filing a patent application.
+The Ansera examinations, which are carried out by IPObel, are purely informal and are done at the request of the applicant.
 The results of this patent examination are purely informative for the applicant and have no advisory or legal value for the further steps the applicant wishes to take.

-An Epoque examination costs 2 euro per minute of connection, which represents the cost of requesting the data from the EPO in The Hague.
+An Ansera examination costs 2 euros per minute of connection, which represents the cost of requesting the data from the EPO in The Hague.
 It takes between 1 and 3 hours to retrieve the patent data.
-If you wish to make use of this, you can send a request to the IPObel at the following e-mail address: piie_doc@economie.fgov.be.
+If you wish to make use of this, you can send a request to IPObel at the following e-mail address: piie_doc@economie.fgov.be.

-For further information, please contact the Information Section:
+For further information, please contact the Information Unit:

 Online searches